 Image Reference: created by the author

-• Throughput: Throughput tracks the number of transactions or operations the system processes within a given timeframe.
-This is essential for applications that handle high volumes of data or requests.
+• Throughput: This tracks the number of transactions or operations the system processes within a given timeframe.
+This is essential for applications that handle a high volume of data or requests.

 4. Security